 The most common types of fresh start programs are those that help bankruptcy filers get a mortgage, a car loan or a secured credit card.
 With a secured credit card, you make a cash deposit to cover the credit limit of the card so the card issuer is not at risk of losing out if you fail to pay the bill.
 After proving yourself with secured credit card over a period of time, you will eventually be able to get an unsecured card that doesn’t require a deposit.
 In the case of a mortgage or car loan, there will be more eligibility requirements since those are bigger loans.

-Day One’s Fresh Start Program is for a Bankruptcy Car Loan
+Day One’s Fresh Start Program is for finding a Bankruptcy Car Loan

-At Day One we take great pride in sitting down with each customer to make sure we understand their needs as well as ensure eligibility for our lending programs.
+At Day One we take great pride in sitting down with each customer to make sure we understand their needs as well as ensure eligibility for the lending programs in our network of lenders.
 Our prequalification eligibility guidelines include the following:

 Income.
 Your minimum gross monthly income has to be $2,200 per month or higher as shown on either W-2 forms from your employer or 1099 forms if you’re self-employed.